 MEET THE AUTHOR…

-Shelley grew up in California’s Central Valley, the daughter of Dust Bowl immigrants who made good on their ambition to get out of the field.
-She recently retired from teaching writing at Sacramento State University and still consults with writers in the energy industry.
-She serves as President of the Board of 916 Ink, an arts-based creative writing nonprofit for children, and serves on the Board of Advisors for the Gould Center for Humanistic Studies at Claremont McKenna College.
-She recently stepped down from co-directing Stories on Stage Sacramento, where actors perform the stories of established and emerging authors.
+Shelley Blanton-Stroud grew up in California’s Central Valley, the daughter of Dust Bowl immigrants who made good on their ambition to get out of the field.
+Recently retired from teaching writing in Northern California, she continues to consult with writers in the energy industry.
+She has served as President of the Board of 916 Ink, an arts-based creative writing nonprofit for children, and serves on the Board of Advisors for the Gould Center for Humanistic Studies at Claremont McKenna College.
+She previously co-directed Stories on Stage Sacramento, where actors perform the stories of established and emerging authors.
+Her historical mystery series—Copy Boy, Tomboy, and Poster Girl—follows Jane Benjamin, a cross-dressing, tomato-picking, San Francisco gossip columnist who investigates crime stories that never make the front page in 1930s and ’40s Northern California.
+Her fourth novel, An Unlikely Prospect, features a new protagonist in the same world.
+She and her husband live in Sacramento, California.

 WITH A FEW MORE DETAILS